raphaelameaume/fragment/docs/guide/organizing-props.md

 };
 ```

-If multiple props share the same folder name, they will be put in the same folder based on the order of props.
+When multiple props share the same folder name, they are added to the same folder based on declaration order.

 ```js
 export let props = {